0xbenc/bash-zoo/docs/how-it-works.md

 - Keep uninstall in the meta CLI to function without the repo.
 - Use `cmp -s` for per-file update decisions to reduce system churn.
 - Track only repo-level version; combine with commit ancestry for safe forward-only gating.
-- Keep UI minimal; interactivity exists for install/uninstall flows where user choices matter.
+- Keep UI excellent; interactivity exists for install/uninstall flows where user choices matter.

 ---